 A practical therapy needs to be taught on a practical course.
-Lectures, role playing and handouts are all useful, but the witnessing of real treatment of genuine patients suffering actual symptoms or issues is an unparalleled learning method.
+Lectures, role playing and handouts are all useful, but the witnessing of real treatment of genuine clients suffering actual symptoms or issues is an unparalleled learning method.

-The tutors’ initial contact with the volunteer patients is at the same time as the students – on the first weekend of the training course.
+The tutors’ initial contact with the volunteer clients is at the same time as the students – on the first weekend of the training course.
 Just as eventually in your own practice therefore, the first meeting and consultation is with a complete stranger.

-All students have the opportunity to question both the therapist and the patient at the end of every session throughout the course of treatment – thus gaining the most complete and comprehensive understanding of the treatment and its application in practice.
+All students have the opportunity to question both the therapist and the client at the end of every session throughout the course of treatment – thus gaining the most complete and comprehensive understanding of the treatment and its application in practice.

 Witness genuine application of therapy/techniques, benefit from full explanations and instruction, have the opportunity to discuss with the tutor/therapist, before putting this into action yourself during the supervised practice sessions.